zeroknots/the-compact/README.md

 ### 3b) Submit a Compact Directly
 Alternatively, the sponsor can register a compact (or group of compacts) by submitting a "claim hash" along with the typehash of the underlying compact (which maps to the EIP-712 message hash that would otherwise have been signed).
 Then, instead of supplying the signature of the sponsor as part of a claim, The Compact derives the claim hash based on the claim being submitted and attempts to locate a matching registered claim hash with the correct typehash.
 This flow supports more advanced functionality, such as sponsors without the ability to sign (like protocols or DAOs), smart wallet / EIP7702-enabled sponsors that have their own authorization or batching logic, and chained deposit & register operations.

-> Note: once registered, a claim cannot be unregistered.
-The only way to definitively cancel a registered claim is by either having the allocator consume the attached nonce, or by performing a forced withdrawal.
+> Note: once registered, a compact cannot be unregistered.
+The only way to definitively cancel a registered compact is by either having the allocator consume the attached nonce.
+Alternatively, the sponsor may perform a forced withdrawal to render the compact unclaimable until tokens are placed back into the resource lock.

 ### 4) Submit a Claim
 An arbiter takes a signed compact designated to them and uses it to submit a claim to The Compact.